Employment Opportunities

 • Develop ways to tell the Global Scholars Diploma story by highlighting student projects, accomplishments, and community impact

-• Develop assets that highlight the GSD (Global Scholars Diploma)
+• Develop assets that highlight the GSD (Global Scholars Diploma) and the mission of the CCWA

 • Create posts for all of CCWA’s social media platforms that promote CCWA programming and awareness of current global affairs